jiridj/deliver-attacks/docs/attack-1/README.md

 );
 ```

 You'll notice that when the token is generated, the developer passes the user object (which was fetched and attached during login) in as payload.
-This is what any passport.js example you have Googled will show you what to do.
+This is what any passport.js example you have Googled will show you to do.
 But in a real life application you need to implement sanitization for the user object or all information ends up in the token payload.

 In this example we've seen three of the [OWASP API top 10](https://owasp.org/www-project-api-security/) vulnerabilities: